Surname Entry

 Davies

-A Welsh patronymic surname meaning descendant of Dafydd, rooted in medieval Welsh naming traditions.
+A Welsh patronymic surname meaning descendant of Dafydd, rooted in Welsh naming traditions and later hereditary surname use.

 Davies is a classic Welsh patronymic surname that grew from father-name usage into a fixed hereditary family name.